abahmanem/near-node-setup-shardnet/tutorial/deploy-node.md

 In the following sections, **It's recommended** to run the commands  as a non-root user

- # Setup a non root user
+ # Setup a non-root user

    * Login as root and create a user (abahmane) and set a password